adrianrico/maylob_backend/README.md

 ## EXTENDED CHANGE LOG:

 >### [ MANEUVERS ]
 >>
 >>**CONTROLLERS**
->>- Fixed bug where date and number were coverted to upper case...
+>>- Moved function to find one maneuver by ID to the new controller...
->>- Time snapshot function added to local aux funtions to improve event times capture with less code on each function...
+>>- Added new fields to allow admin to allow / deny maneuver display to users...